dbierer/php-class-notes/php-ii-oct-2023.md

 ## To Do
 * Get course materials to attendees once updated

+* Get an example of a service container from Laminas Level 2 course

 * What replaces `Pragma: no-cache` header?
   * See: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Pragma
   * The `Cache-Control: no-cache` should be used for the reponse